phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ### Recursive Page Tables

-The idea behind this approach sounds simple: _Map some entry of the level 4 page table to the frame of level 4 table itself_.
+The idea behind this approach is to map some entry of the level 4 page table to the level 4 table itself.
 By doing this, we effectively reserve a part of the virtual address space and map all current and future page table frames to that space.
-Thus, the single entry makes every table of every level accessible through a calculatable address.

 Let's go through an example to understand how this all works: